jechol/daybit-api-docs/source/index.html.md

 * `20181010`

 ### decimal
 Decimal number.
-This is `string` data type to precisely express the exact amount of number that is not expressed in ordinary decimal numbers.
+This is `string` data type to precisely express the exact amount of number, which can't be expressed in ordinary decimal number types.

 * `"880.524"`
 * `"59.55000000000000000:`